Yash-Bandal/DeltaX-Bootcamp/SQL/01_database_design_and_normalization/Notes/01_Designing/02_Design-Many_To_Many.md

 # Many to Many
 ### Definition
 A **many-to-many relationship** occurs when multiple records in one table are associated with multiple records in another.
-Based on the database design principles discussed in the sources and our conversation history, here are the short notes on designing these relationships:

 ### **1. Identification (The Two-Question Test)**
 To determine if a relationship is many-to-many, ask two questions: